A reverse H\"older inequality for the gradient of solutions to Trudinger's equation: Introduction

-or the limit is identically zero \cite{Hynd2017}.
-The limit is understood in $L^{p}$ sense.
+or the limit, understood in $L^{p}$ sense, is identically zero \cite{Hynd2017}.
+This is the connection of the evolution equation \eqref{eq:intro:equation} and the geometric quantity \eqref{eq:intro:eigen}.

-Our focus is on local regularity of positive weak solutions.
-Despite the simple form of the parabolic Harnack estimate, the regularity theory is not as well developed as one might expect.
-Weak solutions to \eqref{eq:intro:equation} are known to be locally H\"older continuous \cite{Vespri1992}, but local Lipschitz continuity has only been studied for the degenerate regime $p \geq 2$ \cite{Siljander2010}.
-To our knowledge, H\"older continuity of the gradient is unknown.
-In addition, there are other surprising problems related to uniqueness and comparison \cite{Lindgren2019}.
-See also \cite{Kinnunen2007},\cite{Kuusi2012} and \cite{Kuusi2012a} for more on regularity theory.
+Our focus is on local regularity theory of positive weak solutions to \eqref{eq:intro:equation}.
+Despite the simple form of the parabolic Harnack estimate, the regularity theory of \eqref{eq:intro:equation} is not as simple as one might expect.
+Weak solutions are known to be locally H\"older continuous \cite{Vespri1992}, but to the best of our knowledge already H\"older continuity of the gradient is unknown.
+In addition, some fundamental questions such as the ones about uniqueness of solutions and validity of comparison principles are still partially open, see \cite{Lindgren2019} for results and a discussion on open problems.
+We also refer to \cite{Kinnunen2007},\cite{Kuusi2012}, \cite{Kuusi2012a} and \cite{Siljander2010} for more on regularity theory.